Fried Turkey Recipe

 Instructions

-1. Thaw your turkey completely, rinse and pat dry.
+• Thaw: Thaw your turkey completely, then rinse and pat it dry.

-3. Dry pot and add peanut oil to marked line.
-Preheat oil to 275.
-Remove from plastic wrap and pat dry one more time.
+• Fill & Heat: Dry the pot and add peanut oil up to the marked line.
+Preheat the oil to 275°F. Remove the turkey from the plastic wrap and pat dry one more time.

-5. Mix the rub spices together and rub all over bird, in cavity and in under skin also.
+• Season: Mix the rub spices together and rub all over the turkey — on the outside, inside the cavity, and under the skin where you can.

 Classic